 Frequently Asked Questions

-Here are some answers to address a few of the most common questions we get asked by design clients.
+Here are some answers to address a few of the most common questions we get asked.
 If your question is not answered, feel free to drop us a line or call the London studio at +44 (0)203 289 0891 and we’ll be happy to help.

 To discuss a project, please fill out the form on our Contact page and someone from our team will get straight back to schedule a call.
 The call will be an opportunity to get a sense of whether we’d be a good fit for each other and answer any questions you might have about working together.

 After the discovery call, we might need to ask some more questions to get a better understanding of the project requirements, key deliverables and get a sense of where you would like to go in terms of style direction.
 As such, if necessary, we will share a link to a questionnaire.
 Your responses will be used to scope out the work before submitting a formal project offer, which is our proposal including a quotation for the work, a list of the items that will be delivered, our terms of service, and a rough timeline for the project.

 We assist businesses with the creative support they need to develop all visual assets of their brand—from visual identity systems and style guides, to providing brand assets for the implementation of marketing campaigns and promoting their brand on all media channels.